1940 Auckland Rugby League season: Round 1

 Marist scored four unconverted tries to beat Newton who could only manage a solitary penalty to fullback Claude Dempsey who "was brilliant... and frequently extricated his side from awkward situations".
 For the winners Jimmy Matthews, Dave McWilliams, and John Anderson were "the pivots of the attack".
 In the Newton backline the equivalent players were Mortimer Stephens, Bill McKenzie, and Walter Brimble.
-They fielded three third grade players including Burton in the five eighths "who played a good game".
-Otahuhu was very disappointing in their step up to the top division losing 23-9 to Papakura.
+They fielded three third grade players including Harry Burton in the five eighths "who played a good game".
+Burton would go to war and in 1944 he received the Distinguished Flying Cross award.
+Otahuhu was very disappointing in their step up to the top division losing 23–9 to Papakura.
 Their forwards were much lighter than the Papakura pack.
 They were also not able to field their best team and centre O McManus had to leave the field through injury.
 For Papakura winger Trevor Hosken scored twice while fullback J McInnes kicked three conversions and a penalty.
 For the Otahuhu side their best players were P McManus on the wing, Mullins in the five eighths, and T Johnston and Philip in the forwards.

 Round 2

 In the match between Papakura and Manukau, Selwyn Jackson made his debut for Manukau.
 He was a Hawkes Bay rugby representative and had gone on the 1938 tour of Fiji with New Zealand Māori.
 Bob Banham played his last match for Mount Albert before returning to Australia.
 Lindsay Simons played fullback for North Shore after playing there many years ago for North Shore.
 He made moved to Wellington for work reasons but recently returned to Auckland.
-As a result Verdun Scott played on the wing while Jack Smith played at centre three quarter.
+As a result, Verdun Scott played on the wing while Jack Smith played at centre three quarter.
 Simons was nearing his 31st birthday and was described as slow and his tackling weak on occasions.